0xMiya/Guides/Gentoo_Installation_Guide.md

 		(chroot) $ eselect profile list	# The selected profile has a "*"

-NOTE: If using Systemd, make sure the chosen profile contains "systemd".
+NOTE: If using systemd, make sure the chosen profile contains "systemd".
 If using OpenRC, make sure the chosen profile does **not** contain "systemd".

 * Select a profile